 Themes are not supported but you can adjust UI appearance, colors and transparency of UI elements, through the settings: Settings -> User Interface -> Appearance.

 Q: On each track change the sound becomes overloaded (too loud) and then becomes again normal, is it a bug?

 No, it is not a bug.
-Most probably you misused Preamp gain functionality.
+Most probably you misused the Preamp.
 You can fix it as following:

-2) Go to Neutron UI -> Settings -> Automatic Gain Protection -> check if RESET GAIN value is 0 dB, if not, move slider back and forth to reset to 0 dB.
+- Go to Neutron UI -> Settings -> Automatic Gain Protection -> check if RESET GAIN value is 0 dB, if not, reset it to 0 dB with the slider.

 Q: How to create my own playlist and add tracks to it?

 Swipe to the Playlist screen (right most) -> go to top-level list by pressing [ enter to Playlists section and press [+] button -> you will notice newly created playlist entry.
 Then from other lists of tracks simply long press on song or group (album, artist, ...) and press [+ PLAYLIST] button -> in the list find playlist to which you are going to add entries, select it and confirm.

 Q: Where is the file of a newly created playlist stored?